History of Iolani Palace

 Queen Liliuokalani succeeded her brother upon his death on January 20, 1891.
 She was determined to strengthen the political power of the Hawaiian monarchy.
 Her attempts to affect change caused great opposition from the Committee of Safety, who later orchestrated the overthrow of the Hawaiian monarchy and the establishment of a provisional government with support of the American Minister to Hawaii.

 Restoration of the Palace

 Following the overthrow of the monarchy, Iolani Palace became the government headquarters for the Provisional Government.
-Following the overthrow, many of the palace’s original furnishings were sold at public auction and personal belongings were returned to the royal family.
-In the decades that followed, it was also served as the government capitol building for the Republic, Territory, and eventually, State of Hawaii.
+Following the death of Kalakaua and later the overthrow, many of the Palace’s original furnishings were sold at public auction and personal belongings were returned to the royal family.
+In the decades that followed, the Palace served as the government capitol building for the Republic, Territory, and eventually, the State of Hawaii.